Hachimi-Hachimi/hachimi-hachimi.github.io/docs/hachimi/faqs.md

 - What's that `.tl_repo_cache` file in my Hachimi folder?
 Can I eat it?

 No. It's used to track the current state of the translation files for incremental updates later on; do not modify it manually or delete it.

+- Is there a version or other mod for Apple devices (iOS)?

+No. Apple devices are very tightly locked down, making it very difficult to create or install any mods of this nature.